- £441 per week

 This property is ideal for: Couples looking for a relaxing weekend in the countryside.
 At Scapa Lodge, you are perfectly situated to enjoy the best of both worlds; the property is in close proximity to the thriving music and art scene at neighbouring Snape as well as the quaint seaside town of Aldeburgh.
 For the more sporty, this area has much to offer with bike trails, an equestrian centre, canoe hire at nearby Iken and some of the best fishing marks at Bawdsey, Orford and Aldeburgh.

-Eating and Drinking Out: The nearest pubs are the The Crown, Snape, The Plough & Sail at Snape is certainly worth booking, especially if there is a concert and the newly re-opened The Oyster Inn, Butley which has a small village shop and micro brewery and is very popular with locals and visitors to the area.
+Eating and Drinking Out: The nearest pubs are The Crown, Snape, The Plough & Sail at Snape is certainly worth booking, especially if there is a concert.

 Further afield, Aldeburgh has some great restaurants too.
 The Regatta, The Lighthouse and Aldeburgh Market all specialise in fish dishes and there are plenty of tea rooms dotted along the High Street.